nickmcintyre/numero/README.md

 - Let [ml5.js](https://ml5js.org/) handle machine learning.
 - Encourage all kinds of contributions.

-The library is written in [TypeScript](http://www.typescriptlang.org/) and uses [TensorFlow.js](https://js.tensorflow.org/api/latest/) as a linear algebra engine.
+The library is written in [TypeScript](http://www.typescriptlang.org/) and uses [TensorFlow.js](https://js.tensorflow.org/api/latest/) as its linear algebra engine.

 ## Why though?
 Excellent libraries like [math.js](https://mathjs.org/) and [p5.dimensions](https://github.com/Smilebags/p5.dimensions.js) already exist.
 The idea is to study the masters while creating something new: a production grade library for numeric computation that beginners can grow into over time.